syncfusion-content/blazor-docs/blazor/pivot-table/performance-best-practices.md

 ## What other framework-based options exist for improving performance, particularly in the WASM?

-This section provides performance guidelines for efficiently using the Syncfusion&reg; Pivot Table component in Blazor WebAssembly, besides built-in features.
+This section provides performance guidelines for efficiently using the Syncfusion<sup style="font-size:70%">&reg;</sup> Pivot Table component in Blazor WebAssembly, besides built-in features.
 The best practices or guidelines for general framework Blazor WebAssembly performance can be found [here](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0).

 ### Avoid unnecessary component renders